Omodaka9375/Custom-Mask-Detection-Model/README.md

 ## Content
 This repo contains:
-- Two pre-trained models - one is customly trained by AIN for image recognition, other is ResNet SSD model for face detection
+- Two pre-trained models - one is customly trained by AIN for mask recognition, other is ResNet SSD model for Face detection
-- The training script
+- The original training script
 - Link to original dataset (rar file ~300MB): [IPFS link](https://gateway.pinata.cloud/ipfs/QmapjkJto9GdGqTg3t7QyNUMiG24st2Er3RXksPyDr1hzj)
 - Two scripts to detect mask on images and live camera stream
 - Example images and results